davewhiteland/compsci-superbasics/collections/_text-files/newlines.md

 This is why the newline at the very end of the file is not always necessary — unlike the others, it's not separating anything.

-A blank line is effectively what you get when two line endings are adjacent to each other.
+A blank line is what you get when two line endings are adjacent to each other.

 ### Different line endings